Looking for a way to screen out companies that are manipulating their results? This article can help you.

 Is a company manipulating its results

-We recently found a research paper that can help you find out if a company is manipulating its financial statements.
+We here at Quant Investing are always looking for and testing the results of good academic studies to give you more and better tools to use in the Quant Investing stock screener.
+We recently found an interesting research paper that can help you find out if a company is manipulating its financial statements.

 You can do this by using an indicator called the Beneish M-Score (M-Score) which is already built into the screener.